“I want to be somebody who can show it’s not impossible. Just because there’s not a lot of us doesn’t mean you can’t.”

 “I like the physical aspect of it,” she says.
 “I like to work out and it’s something I do pretty well, so lifting weights is something I really enjoy.”

 That has translated to steady progress as a thrower, Sturman says.

 “The weight room is her jam,” he says.
 “She really loves lifting and she continues to get better (as a thrower).
 I think this year would have been really interesting to see what she could have done outdoors, but obviously that didn’t happen.”

-But what she does away from the throwing cage on campus is even more inspiring to her teammates.
+What Rouse does away from the throwing cage on campus is even more inspiring to her teammates.

 Central and Division III “just create that better balance,” he says.
-“We definitely have national caliber athletes but at the same time, those kids are making a difference in the world.
+“We definitely have national-caliber athletes, but at the same time those kids are making a difference in the world.
 The best part about it is they can have that balance and they don’t have to worry about putting one over the other.”